OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/ModelDoS.md

 **Description:**

-An attacker interacts with a LLM in a method that consumes an exceptionally high amount of resources, which results in a decline in the quality of service for them and other users, as well as potentially incurring high resource costs.
+An attacker interacts with an LLM in a method that consumes an exceptionally high amount of resources, which results in a decline in the quality of service for them and other users, as well as potentially incurring high resource costs.
 Furthermore, an emerging major security concern is the possibility of an attacker interfering with or manipulating the context window of an LLM.
 This issue is becoming more critical due to the increasing use of LLMs in various applications, their intensive resource utilization, the unpredictability of user input, and a general unawareness among developers regarding this vulnerability.
 In LLMs, the context window represents the maximum length of text the model can manage, covering both input and output.
 It's a crucial characteristic of LLMs as it dictates the complexity of language patterns the model can understand and the size of the text it can process at any given time.
 The size of the context window is defined by the model's architecture and can differ between models.

 **Common Examples of Vulnerability:**

 1. Posing queries that lead to recurring resource usage through high-volume generation of tasks in a queue, e.g. with LangChain or AutoGPT.
-2. Sending queries that are unusually resource-consuming, perhaps because they use unusual orthography or sequences.
+2. Sending unusually resource-consuming queries that use unusual orthography or sequences.
 3. Continuous input overflow: An attacker sends a stream of input to the LLM that exceeds its context window, causing the model to consume excessive computational resources.
 4. Repetitive long inputs: The attacker repeatedly sends long inputs to the LLM, each exceeding the context window.
 5. Recursive context expansion: The attacker constructs input that triggers recursive context expansion, forcing the LLM to repeatedly expand and process the context window.